-• <verbose>, integer, optional field, level of verbosity Default: 0

-• <eps>, float, optional field, relative tolerance with respect to stress to declare converge Default: 1E-06
+- <verbose>, integer, optional field, level of verbosity Default: 0 - Sense float antional field relative tolerance with respect to stress - <eps>, float, optional field, relative tolerance with respect to stress to declare converge Default: 1E-06

 - <n_jobs>, integer, optional field, The number of jobs to use for the computation.
 This works by breaking down the pairwise matrix into n_jobs even slices and computing them in parallel.
 If -1 all CPUs are used.
 If 1 is given, no parallel computing code is used at all, which is useful for debugging.
 For n_jobs below -1, (n_cpus + 1 + n_jobs) are used.
 Thus for n_jobs = -2, all CPUs but one are used.